Animal trial: Secular proceedings and punishments

-In the Middle Ages, criminal proceedings for animals largely followed those followed for humans.
+In the Middle Ages, criminal proceedings for animals largely followed those for humans.
 These were formal proceedings carried out by professional lawyers and experts and following established procedural law.
 When an animal was accused of committing a crime against a human or against his property, the animal was notified and might have been assigned a defense lawyer (however, during certain time periods and in certain locations, even humans may not have had legal representation at trial).

-In at least some cases, the owner of the animal being criminally charged could be a co-defendant or complicit in the crime.
-For example, the Saint Louis Establishments (a Medieval collection of legal documents), the owner of a domestic animal found to be responsible for the murder could be hanged if he admitted to having prior knowledge of the animal's vice.
-If he swore that he was unaware of the animal's vice, he owed to the courts the 'relief of a dead man (a fine paid for the death of a person) and, in all cases, the animal was confiscated by the court.
+In at least some cases, the owner of the animal that was criminally charged could be a co-defendant or complicit in the crime.
+For example, according to the Saint Louis Establishments (a Medieval collection of legal documents), the owner of a domestic animal found to be responsible for the murder could be hanged if he admitted to having prior knowledge of the animal's vice.
+If he swore that he was unaware of the animal's vice, he owed to the courts the relief of a dead man (a fine paid for the death of a person) and, in all cases, the animal was confiscated by the court.

 If found guilty of homicide, the animal could be sentenced to death.
 The carrying out of sentences was solemn and public and was usually performed by professional executioners.
 Frequently, large crowds gathered to witness the execution.
 Sometimes the animal was dressed in human attire prior to being killed.
 A variety of methods were used to put convicted animals to death, including hanging, strangling and burning.
 Sometimes, instead of burning animals while they were still alive, the judge showed mercy and permitted the animal to be singed, strangled and then burnt.
 The animal might also be tortured before being executed; for example, a pig that killed a child in the Norman city of Failaise in 1386 and, in so doing, mutilated its face and arms, was subjected to the same mutilations prior to being hung.
 This scene was later memorialised in a fresco painted in the local church.